benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 <p>Robbins <a href="http://www.skeeve.com/awk-sys-prog.html#Key-Reasons-Why-Other-Languages-Have-Gained-Popularity">believes</a> that AWK's lack of namespaces is one of the key reasons it hasn't caught on as a larger-scale programming language, and that this feature in Gawk 5.0 may help resolve that.</p>

 <p>The other major issue Robbins believes is holding AWK back is the lack of a good C extension interface.
-Completely revamped in 4.1 is Gawk's <a href="https://www.gnu.org/software/gawk/manual/html_node/Dynamic-Extensions.html">dynamic extension interface</a>, that now has a defined API and allows you to wrap existing C libraries and easily call them from AWK.</p>
+Completely revamped in 4.1 is Gawk's <a href="https://www.gnu.org/software/gawk/manual/html_node/Dynamic-Extensions.html">dynamic extension interface</a>, that now has a defined API and allows you to wrap existing C and C++ libraries and easily call them from AWK.</p>

 <p>For example, the following code snippet from the <a href="https://www.gnu.org/software/gawk/manual/html_node/Internal-File-Ops.html">user manual example</a> populates an AWK array (a string-keyed hash table) with a filename and values from a <tt>stat()</tt> system call:</p>